Vallek/webdevtips/_posts/en/2023-05-25-eventsmonitoring.md

   });
 }
 ```
-Затем выполните с нужным узлом в качестве аргумента. Например `monitorEvents(temp0)` или monitorEvents(document.body).
+Then run with the node as argument.
+For example `monitorEvents(temp0)` or `monitorEvents(document.body)`.

-*Совет со stackoverflow*: If you're trying to see all the events are happening inside an element (such as the body), you should log during the capture phase - element.addEventListener(eventName, log, true);
+*Advice from stackoverflow*: If you're trying to see all the events are happening inside an element (such as the body), you should log during the capture phase - element.addEventListener(eventName, log, true);